 Cooking crispy tender asparagus in the air fryer is a good choice for a busy weeknight meal.
-You can serve the veggies as a side dish for pretty much anything, you can cut the spears into smaller pieces and mix them with pasta, olive oil and more Parmesan or serve with risotto.
+You can serve the veggies as a side dish for pretty much anything, you can cut the spears into smaller pieces and mix them with pasta, olive oil, and more Parmesan or serve them with risotto.

-You can serve them as they are with a slice of good sourdough bread or you can even cook them for breakfast and enjoy them with scrambled eggs, poached eggs, or omelet.
+You can serve them as they are with a slice of good sourdough bread or you can even cook them for breakfast and enjoy them with scrambled eggs, poached eggs, or an omelet.